alexnathanson/solar-protocol/installation.md

 #### Troubleshooting PIL
 * 'sudo apt install libtiff5'

+#### Troubleshoot pymodbus
+* If you get an error relating to serial try removing serial and pyserial from all users and then reinstall only pyserial pip uninstall serial sudo pip uninstall serial pip uninstall pyserial sudo pip install pyserial

 #### Further troubleshooting updates and dependencies
 * In some instances it may be necessary to manually change the mirror which determines where apt-get pulls from.
 Instructions for manually changing the mirror can be found at https://pimylifeup.com/raspbian-repository-mirror/